 - What are the differences in facelift techniques?

-The various facelift techniques attempt to rejuvenate the neck and chin or jawline.
+- The various facelift techniques attempt to rejuvenate the neck and chin or jawline.
 Failures occur because of substandard techniques.
 There are procedures that only lift the skin, and procedures that lift the muscle as well.
 Skin lifting techniques do not last and can produce poor, “over-pulled” outcomes.
-Dr. Stong uses the most advanced deep plane facelift techniques (directly lifting the muscle) to bring patients the most natural-looking and long-lasting results with the least amount of scarring and recovery.
+Atlanta facelift surgeon, Dr. Benjamin Stong, uses the most advanced deep plane facelift techniques (directly lifting the muscle) to bring patients the most natural-looking and long-lasting results with the least amount of scarring and recovery.

 There is a lot of variability in how the facial layer of muscle is addressed.
 Imbrication and plication procedures have minimal long term impact.
 All surgeons agree that a deep plane facelift is categorically better, and it is important to choose a plastic surgeon that believes in directly lifting the muscle.
 It takes skilled training to learn, understand and perform deep plane facelifts.

 Mini facelifts are universally synonymous with the terms short scar facelift, s-lift, and minimal incision facelift.
 These terms purely describe the incision, not the actual work that lifts the face and neck.
 The work done underneath the skin incisions is what separates long term outcomes and results.

 Atlanta facelift surgeon, Dr. Benjamin Stong, proudly performs the deep plane facelift through mini facelift incisions.
 While conventional facelift methods involve dissection above the SMAS, the deep plane technique works in the deeper layers of the face and can effectively lift the midface region with improved longevity and durability.